migasfree/migasfree-swarm/README.md

 ## Downloading images

-* Although it is not strictly necessary, you can pre-download the images we will need now.
+* Download the images we will need at this time..

   ```
   ./migasfree-swarm pull